 Create infiltration basins (“Rain Gardens”) on public property where practical to capture nutrients and debris from run-off.

-Work with NJ Transit on maintenance of shoreline sections & bridges located within their right-of-way.
+Work with NJ Transit on maintenance of shoreline sections & bridges & bulk heads located within their right-of-way.

+Continue to support and expand the Carp contest with the Asbury fishing club and others to minimize the impact of the invasive Carp

 Stream Bank Stabilization– Much of the silt that enters Deal Lake comes from the tremendous force of storm water eroding the stream channels as it makes its way to the lake.
 When storm water retention basins come on line, the following projects can be started: